The Victorian Novel

 Characters

-Late Victorian novels often featured more morally ambiguous characters, reflecting the era's growing uncertainties.
+Late Victorian novels often featured more morally ambiguous characters, reflecting the era growing uncertainties.

 Examples

-"Middlemarch", by George Eliot, is a prime example of the late Victorian novel.
-It explores characters' psychologies, questions social conventions, and presents a complex, nuanced view of society.
+"Middlemarch", by George Elliot, is a prime example of the late Victorian novel.
+It explores characters' psychologies, questions, social conventions and presents a complex, nuanced view of society.

-To understand the lasting impact of Victorian novels on literature and culture, it is important to know their key featuresand historical context.
+To understand the lasting impact of Victorian novels on literature and culture, it is important to know the key features and historical context.